strongbox/strongbox-docs/docs/developer-guide/writing-tests.md

 ## Test Artifacts

-The is a generic [ArtifactGenerator](https://github.com/strongbox/strongbox/blob/master/strongbox-storage/strongbox-storage-api/src/test/java/org/carlspring/strongbox/artifact/generator/ArtifactGenerator.java) interface which provides various methods for generating Test Artifacts.
+There is a generic [ArtifactGenerator](https://github.com/strongbox/strongbox/blob/master/strongbox-storage/strongbox-storage-api/src/test/java/org/carlspring/strongbox/artifact/generator/ArtifactGenerator.java) interface which provides various methods for generating test artifacts.

-You can use this interface implementations standalone like below:
+You can use this interface implementation standalone like below:

 ```
 ArtifactGenerator mavenArtifactGenerator = new MavenArtifactGenerator(Paths.get("."));